minaorangina/run/README.md

 Instead, this is for someone who knows *exactly* where they're going, but **doesn't want to miss their connection**.

-1. You see all the live departures on your commuting route *at a glance*.
+1. You see all the live departures on your commuting route at a glance.
 2. You work out if you need to run or not.
 3. You proceed at your chosen pace.